Why Aren’t There More Women Working in Audio?

 Once women secure jobs in audio, they can still grapple with sexist remarks, condescension, and unfair performance standards—as a recent discussion on the AES Facebook page illuminates.
 “This last 3 years I’ve spent designing and building a recording studio from scratch, and not a day has gone by where I haven’t experienced sexism,” one poster wrote.
 “I waste so much of my time on proving myself in ways that the men around me are never challenged on,” another said.

 Difficulties that women face in other jobs are only amplified in a heavily gender-skewed field like audio.
 Getting pregnant and having children can come with career-defining consequences.
 The hours are long and unpredictable, which can take a toll on family life, and there’s a constant pressure to stay relevant: In the competitive music world, even a brief hiatus can open the door for someone else to take your job.
-“There’s no taking time off and saying, ‘Here’s my replacement,” says the sound engineer Shani Gandhi, who at 29 has already won a Grammy for Best Folk Album as engineer on Sarah Jarosz’s album Undercurrent.
+“There’s no taking time off and saying, ‘Here’s my replacement,’” says the sound engineer Shani Gandhi, who at 29 has already won a Grammy for Best Folk Album as engineer on Sarah Jarosz’s album Undercurrent.
 “If you don’t work, you’re not making money.”
 This lack of stability makes it even more financially risky to have a family.
 Most audio professionals are self-employed, which means health care comes out-of-pocket, and there are no benefits like paid maternity leave.

 Technological changes have eased some of the pressure on this front.
 As with other fields, women working in audio in the 1970s and ’80s often felt they had to choose between careers and family.
 According to Rogers, during that period the recording tools were hardware-based, which, combined with expensive studio time, meant everyone involved in making the album had to keep working on-site until it was finished.
 Now the recording technology is usually on a laptop that can be paused when needed, and studios are often at home, which offers women more flexibility.
 However, issues like childcare still remain a challenge.